Darlene's Daydream Café

 (WILLIE enters.)

-DARLENE, BILLY and PATTY:
+DARLENE, CODY and PATTY:

 CLOUDS ARE ROLLING ON CROSS THE WESTERN SKY